Could Studebaker have come out of the 1970s as successful as Jeep?

 NOTES:

-Prices and product specifications are from the Automobile Catalog (2021) and the auto editors of Consumer Guide (1993, 2006).
-Volume and market-share figures were calculated from John Gunnell (1993, 2002) and Richard Langworth (1979, 1993).
+This story was originally posted on April 23, 2021 and expanded on Oct.
+21, 2024.
+Prices and specifications were from the Automobile Catalog (2024), the auto editors of Consumer Guide (1993, 2006) and Flory (2004).
+Volume and market-share figures were calculated from Gunnell (1993, 2002) and Langworth (1979, 1993).
 Truck volume graphs should only be viewed for general patterns because its source, Gunnell (1993), frequently included inconsistent types of data, such as calendar vs. model years, production vs. sales, light trucks vs. total line, and U.S. vs. global output.
 Whenever possible I tried to use calendar-year U.S. production of light trucks.
 The list price graph does not include all specialized models.
 Jeep wagon’s price band for 1964 includes the aging F-134 as well as the Wagoneer, whose entry-level model listed for $2,629.

 Share your reactions to this post with a comment below or a note to the editor.